 - Family: salmonidae

 - Common nicknames: Speckled trout, brook charr, mud trout, squaretail.

 - Species: S. trutta

 - Common nicknames: German brown, lake trout.

-- Smallmouth bass is native to the upper and middle Mississippi River Basin, the Great Lakes, Saint Lawrence River and the Hudson Bay Basin in Canada.
+- They are native to the upper and middle Mississippi River Basin, the Great Lakes, Saint Lawrence River and the Hudson Bay Basin in Canada.
 They have been introduced into many cool-water rivers and lakes in the United States and Canada.

-- Largemouth bass are native to the eastern and central United States, southeastern Canada and northern Mexico.
+- They are native to the eastern and central United States, southeastern Canada and northern Mexico.
 They have been introduced into many other areas as well.

-- Spotted bass are native to the Mississippi River and across the Gulf states from Texas to Florida.
+- They are native to the Mississippi River and across the Gulf states from Texas to Florida.
 In addition, they are found in the western Mid-Atlantic states.
 They have been introduced to Virginia, North Carolina and southern Africa.

-- Spotted bass prefer warmer waters with strong currents and turbulence.
+- They prefer warmer waters with strong currents and turbulence.

 - Commonly found in reservoirs and streams.

 - Brook trout are found mostly in the northeastern United States and Canada.
 They have also been introduced to Europe and Asia.